-Baptist Health Corbin closes COVID-19 Vaccination Clinic
+Baptist Health Corbin closes COVID-19 vaccination clinic

-CORBIN, KY (October 27, 2021) Baptist Health Corbin was chosen as one of the original vaccinations sites by the state to provide COVID-19 vaccinations to its community.
+CORBIN — Baptist Health Corbin was chosen as one of the original vaccinations sites by the state to provide COVID-19 vaccinations to its community.
 After starting its clinic on December 15, 2020, Baptist Health Corbin has given over 43,000 COVID-19 vaccinations.
-Due to the continued decline in cases and decreased demand for vaccinations, Baptist Health Corbin will be closing its COVID-19 Vaccination Clinic on Friday, November 12, 2021.
+Due to the continued decline in cases and decreased demand for vaccinations, Baptist Health Corbin will be closing its COVID-19 vaccination clinic on Friday, November 12.

 Thereafter, individuals seeking COVID-19 vaccinations can visit vaccines.gov to search for locations giving COVID-19 vaccines.